-- When posting, do not paper clip you original photo to your letter.
+- When posting, do not paperclip your original photo to your letter.
 The paper clip will get squashed into the photo when it passes through the sorting machines in the post office.
 The rollers will cause the paper clip to damage the photo and that will be an added cost you had not bargained for.
 Remove all paper clips

 Photos from Sticky Albums. use separating sheets

-- Those albums with sticky adhesive pages designed to hold you photos in place are great aren’t they?
-No they are not!
-The glues can be harmful to the photos (see storing your photos correctly ) If you remove them from this type of album and them stack you photos i a neat pile ready for posting, they all stick together.
+- Those albums with sticky adhesive pages designed to hold your photos in place are great, aren’t they?
+No, they are not!
+The glues can be harmful to the photos (see storing your photos correctly ) If you remove them from this type of album and then stack your photos In a neat pile ready for posting, they all stick together.
 This causes damage to the important image side of the photo when they are separated!
-To a void this place a sheet of paper between each one.
+To avoid this place a sheet of paper between each one.